sefinek/sefinbot-discord/config/README.md

 ### Development vs Production
 - Check `NODE_ENV` environment variable
-- Ensure development configs have `environment: 'development'`
+- Ensure development configs have `dev: true`
 - Use console logs to verify which config is being loaded

 ## 📚 Examples

-See the existing server configurations in `/config/servers/` for real-world examples of:
+See the existing server configurations in `/config/servers/` for real-world examples of different server setups and feature implementations.

-- Basic server setup (sefinek.js)
-- Full-featured dating server (milosnaGrota.js)
-- API server with minimal features (nekosiaAPI.js)
-- Development environment (masneTesckiDev.js)
+---

+📝 **Documentation**: This comprehensive configuration documentation was written by [Claude AI](https://claude.ai) to help developers understand and implement the flexible server configuration system.